-

 a.
 Is there any statutory duty to implement net zero business strategies;

-Even though Mexico is a party to the Paris Agreement, the country has yet to implement laws or regulations requiring companies to implement net zero business strategies.
+Even though Mexico is a party to the Paris Agreement, it has yet to implement laws or regulations requiring companies to implement net zero business strategies.

 b.
 Is the use of carbon offsets to meet net zero or carbon neutral commitments regulated;